R-mode oscillations and rocket effect in rotating superfluid neutron stars. I. Formalism: Introduction

-In the present paper we study a novel dissipative processes associated with the change in the number of protons, neutrons and electrons.
-In real neutron stars these processes can take place in the outer core and in the inner crust of the star and are related to beta decays and interactions between the neutron fluid and the crust.
-Both these processes lead to the appearance of a dissipative force (the so-called rocket term) in the Euler equations of the system.
-This force is due to the fact that when two or more fluids move with different velocities a change of one component into the other results in a momentum transfer between the fluids.
+In the present paper we determine the hydrodynamical equations for r-mode oscillations in presence of a novel dissipative mechanism associated with the change in the number of protons, neutrons and electrons which we shall refer to as the {\it rocket effect}.
+In real neutron stars this mechanism can take place in the outer core and in the inner crust of the star and is related to beta decays and interactions between the neutron fluid and the crust.
+The rocket effect is dissipative because when two or more fluids move with different velocities a change of one component into the other results in a momentum transfer between the fluids.
 This change in momentum is not reversible, because it is always the faster moving fluid that will lose momentum.
 The resulting dissipative force is proportional to the mass rate change, and to the relative velocity between the fluids.
-The name ``rocket term" reminds that the same phenomenon takes place in the dynamical evolution of a rocket whose mass is changing in time as it consumes its fuel.
-As far as we know, the dissipative force due to the rocket term has not been considered in the context of r-mode oscillations.
-In the mass conservation laws, it is in general assumed that the neutron, proton and electron numbers are separately conserved quantities.
+The name ``rocket effect" reminds that the same phenomenon takes place in the dynamical evolution of a rocket whose mass is changing in time as it consumes its fuel.

 In order to simplify the analysis we consider a simplified model of neutron star consisting of a fluid of neutrons, protons and electrons and no crust.
 Protons and electrons are locked together by the electromagnetic interaction and therefore we consider that the system consists of two fluids.
 As a further simplification we assume that the star has a uniform mass distribution with density $\rho = 2.5 \rho_0$ and a radius of $10$ km.
 Since this simplified model of star does not comprise a crust we consider only number changing processes associated with weak interactions.